cjphawes/restaurant-booking-system/README.md

 ## Current Problems Occurring
 - Add new erd image to readme
 - Remove active state on buttons in index.html
+- Formatting buttons on home page when changing screen size

 ## To do list